quietboil/include-sql/docs/index.md

 # Usage

-If you decided to write your own `impl_sql`, you would need to include `include-sql` as a dependency:
+When you write your own `impl_sql`, you would need to add `include-sql` as a dependency:

 ```toml
 [dependencies]